 Q: Can new managers see past reviews of their new direct report?

-A: For manager changes during an active cycle: New managers can see already submitted self reviews and the prior manager's review (for the current cycle only), but are still unable to view the prior manager's private manager assessment.
+A: For manager changes during an active cycle: New managers can see already submitted self reviews and the prior manager's review (for the current cycle only), and are able to view and update the prior manager's private manager assessment.

 For manager changes and visibility of past cycles: New managers cannot see reviews that their direct reports previously submitted on past cycles; meaning if a new manager is assigned August 2018, they will not be able to go back and look at their direct reports' responses from a cycle in March 2018.